Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$

 \subsection{Seminorm functions}

-In this last section, we cover the adaptation of~\cite[Section~4]{Cruz_Uribe_Bownik_Extrapolation} to the complex setting.
-As mentioned in Subsection~\ref{subsec:ComplexConvexAndSeminorms}, the definition of seminorm functions itself only requires substituting the vector space $\reals^d$ by $\complex^d$ and real homogeneity by complex homogeneity.

-For the statement and proof of~\cite[Theorem~4.2]{Cruz_Uribe_Bownik_Extrapolation}, that gives a one-to-one correspondence between seminorm functions and convex body valued functions, one only needs the obvious modifications.
-This is, one needs to substitute $\reals^d$ by $\complex^d,$ consider the Borel $\sigma$-algebra $\mathcal{B}$ on $\complex^d,$ use countable dense sets of $\complex^d$ such as $\mathbb{Q}(i)^d$ and use the complex version of Hahn-Banach Theorem.

-Regarding~\cite[Lemma~4.4]{Cruz_Uribe_Bownik_Extrapolation}, which gives that every measurable convex body valued mapping is the pointwise limit of simple measurable mappings (in the Hausdorff topology), both its statement and its proof follow verbatim under the substitution of $\reals^d$ by $\complex^d.$ Note that the characterization of the convergence of convex bodies used in~\cite{Cruz_Uribe_Bownik_Extrapolation} can be used in the same way in our context because it actually applies to general nonempty compact convex sets (see~\cite[Theorem~1.8.7]{Schneider_Convex_Bodie_1993}).
+The adaptation of~\cite[Section~4]{Cruz_Uribe_Bownik_Extrapolation} is performed similarly to that for~\cite[Section~2]{Cruz_Uribe_Bownik_Extrapolation} outlined above, using the corresponding results from the previously described adaptation of~\cite[Section~3]{Cruz_Uribe_Bownik_Extrapolation}.
+Additional ingredients are countable dense sets of $\complex^d$ such as $\mathbb{Q}(i)^d$ and the complex version of Hahn-Banach Theorem.
+Finally, note that the characterization of the convergence of convex bodies used in~\cite[Section~4]{Cruz_Uribe_Bownik_Extrapolation} can be used in the same way in our context because it actually applies to general nonempty compact convex sets (see~\cite[Theorem~1.8.7]{Schneider_Convex_Bodie_1993}).